nicolerollo/lablens/README.md

 ## The problem

-Healthcare lab records are fragmented across systems: a military health system, an academic medical center, a regional hospital — each one exporting a patient's labs as its own PDF, formatted for a human to skim, not for software to analyze.
+Healthcare lab records are fragmented across systems: a military health system, an academic medical center, a regional hospital.
+Each one exporting a patient's labs as its own PDF, formatted for a human to skim, not for software to analyze.
 The same patient's potassium history might live in three different PDFs across three different layouts, with no shared structure tying them together.